-- (A), (C), (D) and (E) are areas to be subjected to close-up surveys and thickness measurements. - (A) Transverse web frame or watertight transverse bulkhead in ballast wing tanks and void spaces.
-In fore and aft peak tanks transverse web frame means a complete transverse web frame ring including adjacent structural members. - (C) Cargo hold transverse bulkhead plating, stiffeners and girders. - (D) Cargo hold hatch covers and coamings. - (E) Deck plating and underdeck structure inside line of hatch openings between cargo hold hatches.
+(A), (C), (D) and (E) are areas to be subjected to close-up surveys and thickness measurements.

+- (A) Transverse web frame or watertight transverse bulkhead in ballast wing tanks and void spaces.
+In fore and aft peak tanks transverse web frame means a complete transverse web frame ring including adjacent structural members. - (C) Cargo hold transverse bulkhead plating, stiffeners and girders. - (D) Cargo hold hatch covers and coamings.
+Subject to cargo hold hatch covers of approved design which structurally have no access to the internals, close-up survey/thickness measurement shall be done of accessible parts of hatch covers structures. - (E) Deck plating and underdeck structure inside line of hatch openings between cargo hold hatches.